CaCuCkA/promo-pipeline/README.md

 # Promo Pipeline

-A custom Apache Airflow pipeline designed for the management of marketing materials.
-This educational project focuses on the exploration and implementation of new technologies within the context of marketing material workflows.
+The project entails a custom Apache Airflow pipeline designed for the management of marketing materials.
+The primary focus is on exploring and implementing new technologies within the context of marketing material workflows.

 ## Prerequisites